yash-tatvic/amplitude-dev-center/docs/data/destinations/hubspot-cohort.md

 !!!note "Other Amplitude + HubSpot integrations"

-    This integration imports HubSpot data into Amplitude.
+    This integration exports Amplitude cohorts (not events) to Hubspot.
 Amplitude offers other integrations with HubSpot:

     - [Import HubSpot data](/data/sources/hubspot)